 T-test for independent samples

-Discussion

-Possible Limitations
+Expected Results and Limitations

 One limitation of the study will be the use of academic engagement as related to global measures such as self-efficacy.
 There seems to be a limited number of researchers who have looked at these measures together.
 Another limitation of the study will be trying to avoid a method variance between rating and observation measurements.